What is Ratio Analysis: Types, Purpose, and Uses

 Debt to Equity Ratio = Total Debt ÷ Shareholders’ Equity

 A company’s total debt is ₹3,00,000, and shareholders’ equity is ₹6,00,000, giving a ratio of 0.5.
 This means the firm uses ₹0.50 of debt for every ₹1 of equity.
-In many industries, a debt-to-equity ratio around 0.5 is considered healthy, indicating moderate reliance on debt financing.
+In many industries, a debt-to-equity ratio of around 0.5 is considered healthy, as it reflects moderate reliance on debt.
 However, acceptable benchmarks can vary depending on sectors.

 3. Activity or Turnover Ratios